mathieulh/SEGA_DIMM_CD-R/README.md

 Credits go to:

 - ELSemi for the original NAOISO application
-- Mathieulh for the decryption fix and LBA flag (aka update 1.02 of this application)
+- Mathieulh for the decryption fix and LBA flag (aka update 1.01 and onward of this application)
 - MetalliC for telling us how where to set the flag that skips the 2 hour LBA check.
 - Idc for all the help he provided while testing both the firmware and NaoIso, especially as I do not own a GD-ROM setup myself.